Context-Free Recognition with Transformers: Parallel Recognition of s

+The recursive characterization above couples items and slashed items: an item $(\idxi, \NTA, \idxj]$ decomposes either as a root-split into two adjacent items, or as an internal-split into a slashed item and an inner item; a slashed item decomposes symmetrically into smaller slashed items and inner items.
+Recognizing realizability is thus naturally expressed as a pair of mutually recursive procedures---\cref{alg1} recurses on items, dispatching to \cref{alg2} on the slashed item produced by an internal-split; \cref{alg2} recurses on slashed items, dispatching back to \cref{alg1} on the inner item it spawns.
+Each procedure returns $\true$ iff at least one decomposition is realizable; as a Boolean formula this is a disjunction $\bigvee$, ranging over candidate splits, productions, and (in \cref{alg2}) the choice of which child of the split inherits the inner excision.

+Read as a Boolean formula, the body of \cref{alg1,alg2} is a tree of $\land$s and $\lor$s over the predicate ``the item is realizable.''
+The conjunctions are written explicitly: each return statement combines its recursive calls with $\wedge$ and succeeds iff every branch succeeds.
+The disjunctions are written compactly as \textbf{guess} statements (rather than as $\bigvee_{a \in S}$).
+In other words, guess says pick one disjunct, and the procedure returns $\true$ iff \emph{some} choice does.
+The two operators together are exactly the alternation of \citet{chandra-alternation}---each \textbf{guess} is an existential ($\vee$) branch, each $\wedge$ a universal branch---so the parallel runtime is the alternating depth \citep{ruzzo-treesize, ruzzo-unif}, which equals the depth of the recursion tree: logarithmic in $\idxn$ (cf. \cref{lem:centroidvertex}).
+By the idea just described, \cref{alg1,alg2} correctly recognize membership in an arbitrary $\cfl$\footnote{All of \cref{subsec:generalcflalgo}'s proofs figure in \cref{app:proofsparsing}.}: \begin{restatable}[Correctness]{lemma}{cflalgocorrectness} Given a CFG $\grammar$ in CNF and $\str \in \kleene{\alphabet}$ of length $\idxn$, $\recAlgo((0, \start, \idxn]) = \true$ iff $\str \in \lang(\grammar)$. \end{restatable}

-We now analyze the resources required to compute $\textsc{Solve}[\start, 1, \idxn]$, which is equivalent to testing membership of the input string $\str$ in the given grammar $\grammar$.
-The recursive procedure induced by $\textsc{Solve}$ is based on a balanced decomposition of problems into subproblems of roughly equal size, which intuitively leads to a $\log(\idxn)$-time procedure.
-Formally, we have the following well-known theorem for decomposing trees: \begin{theorem}[\citealp{jordan1869}] Given a tree with $\idxn$ nodes, there exists a node whose removal partitions the tree into two trees with each at most $\idxn / 2$ nodes. \end{theorem}
+We now analyze the resources required to compute $\recAlgo((0, \start, \idxn])$ via \cref{alg1} and \cref{alg2}, i.e., to test the membership of the input string $\str$ in $\grammar$. $\recAlgo$'s recursion is based on the balanced decomposition of a tree into subtrees of roughly equal size, which intuitively leads to a $\log(\idxn)$-time procedure.
+Formally, we have the following fact about decomposing trees. \begin{lemma}[\citealt{jordan1869}] Let $(V, E)$ be a tree with $\idxn \defeq |V| > 1$ nodes.
+Then, there exists a \defn{centroid node} $v \in V$ whose removal partitions $(V,E)$ into components, each of size at most $\lceil \idxn/2 \rceil$. \end{lemma}